dmonesi-bioreference/test/README.md

 and don't check this command, Auth0 will gripe at you all on its own.
 Then you'll wind up here trying to fix things.
 Oh, yes.

+FYI: If you haven't deployed or built for auth0 before, you'll get an expected `no such file or directory` error, but the provided bundle size calculations will still be correct.

+`yarn auth:build-and-analyze | head`

 ## Colophon & Attribution

 - Documentation is powered by [Storybook](https://storybook.js.org).